Mason Trafford: Mariehamn

 On August 29, 2010, after impressing on trial, Trafford signed a 6-month contract with a 2-year option with Finnish club IFK Mariehamn.
 IFK Mariehamn picked up the option after Trafford played all seven matches to conclude the 2010 season.
 Mason would go on to play every match available throughout his IFK Mariehamn career.

 Guizhou Zhicheng

 Trafford rejected a new contract with IFK Mariehamn in order to test the free agency market.
-Trafford considered offers from Sweden, Finland and North America and participated in his first Canadian National Team camp in Phoenix, Arizona and Houston, Texas with friendlies against Denmark and the United States.
-Immediately after, he went on trial with the Seattle Sounders for a week but could not play in a friendly match against the Portland Timbers due to having food poisoning the night prior, along with several other teammates.
+Trafford considered offers from Sweden, Finland and North America and participated in his first Canada national team camp in Phoenix, Arizona and Houston, Texas with friendlies against Denmark and the United States.
+Immediately after, he went on trial with Seattle Sounders FC for a week but could not play in a friendly match against the Portland Timbers due to having food poisoning the night prior, along with several other teammates.
 He then elected to go on trial in China where he was once again successful.
 On February 23, 2013, Trafford signed with China League One club Guizhou Zhicheng for 1 year as one of the club's three international players.